Callum Walsh Jailed for 13½ Years Over Stabbing and Abuse Spree

 Detective Inspector Gary Jacobs said: “Callum Walsh is a violent offender who was rightly found by the court to pose a clear danger to the public.

-“If you or someone you know is in an abusive or controlling relationship, please report it to police online, via 101 or by dialling 999 in an emergency.
+“If you or someone you know faces abuse or control, contact police online, via 101 or dial 999 in an emergency.
+We offer discreet reporting and support without the abuser knowing.”

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.